gabdube/native-windows-gui/readme.md

 Widgets are then exposed as an opaque type choosen by the user themself (example: `i32`, `&'static str`, etc).

 For this POC, I implemented **actions**(what would normally be methods), **callbacks** and **control templates** (what would normally be the widgets).
 Each of these concept is exposed by a single method on the manager object. **The NWG api has only 5 functions/methods**.
-See `tests/ui.rs` for an example.
+See `examples/ui.rs`.

 ![Alt text](/img/ui.PNG "Image")